hasanarcas/OpenGl-Icosahedron/README.md

 # OpenGl-Icosahedron

-Creating an Icosahedron by drawing triangles
+Drawing an Icosahedron by using triangle.
+Triangle's vertices and indices in the .cpp file